 One downside of visiting Copenhagen in winter is the fact that several of the cities ‘main attractions’ close down or have shorter opening hours.
 Although this is common practice in most destinations, I found that some of the opening hours advertised in Copenhagen were not accurate.
 This said I still found plenty of things to do in Copenhagen in winter:

-Feel Festive at Copenhagen’s Christmas Markets –
+1) Christmas Markets –

-1) The Christmas market in Nyhavn harbour (my personal favourite)
+1) The Christmas market in Nyhavn harbour (my personal favourite).

-2) Freetown Christiania Christmas market
+2) Freetown Christiania Christmas market.

-3) the Strøget Christmas market
+3) the Strøget Christmas market.

-4) Tivoli Gardens at Christmas
+4) Tivoli Gardens at Christmas.

-Trivoli Gardens –
+2) Trivoli Gardens –

 I will say however that a trip to Trivoli can get quite expensive.
 This is because you have to pay for each ride on-top of the £15 entry fee.
 This means a visit might not be top of your list of ‘what to do in Copenhagen in winter’ if you’re visiting the city on a budget…

-Nyhavn (New Harbour) –
+3) Nyhavn (New Harbour) –

 You haven’t been to Copenhagen if you don’t visit the iconic Nyhavn area.
 This colourful waterfront is what most people picture when they think of the city!
 Although touristy, its the part of Copenhagen I found most beautiful.
 Thus, its somewhere you really don’t want to miss, even in the cold!

-The Strøget –
+4) The Strøget –

-The Royal Palaces/Castles –
+5) The Royal Palaces/Castles –

-The Round Tower –
+5) The Round Tower –

 The ‘Rundetaarn’ or round tower is a 17th-century astronomy tower located in the heart of Copenhagen.
 For the very affordable price of Kr.
 25, you can climb the towers spiral core and observe spectacular views of the city from an encircled outdoor platform.

-Copenhagen’s Many Museums
+6) Copenhagen’s Many Museums

-My last suggestion of what to do in Copenhagen is to visit one or more of the cities museums.
+Another suggestion of what to do in Copenhagen in winter is to visit one or more of the cities museums.
 Although I personally didn’t visit any on my trip, they provide the perfect place to keep warm in winter.
 I’ve heard fantastic reviews about the Museum of Modern Art and The National Gallery of Denmark.

-The little Mermaid In Winter
+7) The Little Mermaid In Winter –

+Lik this post?
 PIN FOR LATER: